M2Team/NanaBox/Documents/ConfigurationReference.md

 #### EnableHostDriverStore

-(Optional) Set it true if you want to enable readonly Plan 9 shares for several GPU-PV (paravirtualization) related folders from the Host OS.
+(Optional) Set it true if you want to enable readonly Plan 9 and Virtual SMB shares for several GPU-PV (paravirtualization) related folders from the Host OS.

 Note: You cannot suspend the virtual machine properly if this option is enabled.